microsoft/pxt-adafruit/docs/faq.md

 If you are using [Visual Studio Code](/code), all your programs are stored as files on your computer and you can use your favorite source control system as needed.

+## Is the web site available in other languages?

+You can [help us translate](/translate) the web site, documentation and blocks via our crowd-source translations!

 ## Troubleshooting

 ### My micro:bit does not show up as a drive when I connect it to my computer.